Did you know you can sell all or a portion of a life insurance policy, even term insurance?

 The most important reason to consider selling—rather than outright surrendering—your term life policy is the ability to recoup some value from the premiums you’ve paid over the months or years of coverage.
 Again, to put it bluntly, there’s no cash surrender value for surrendering a term life policy.

 Think of surrendering a policy as simply saying “I’m done.”
-You’ll no longer need to deal with the insurance brokers or pay any more premiums on the surrendered life insurance policy—the trade-off, though, is that you don’t get to walk away with anything of value.
+You’ll no longer need to deal with the insurance companies or pay any more premiums on the surrendered life insurance policy—the trade-off, though, is that you don’t get to walk away with anything of value.

 Selling your policy, however, provides a great option for those who are ready to discontinue their coverage.
 Whether it’s a whole life or term life policy, selling your policy—in what’s called a life settlement—provides takeaway value.
 While many life settlement brokers might balk at the prospect of purchasing your term life policy, we just want to help our clients find the best solutions for their past, current, and future investments.